 - Once you cut the notch, hold both ends of the fabric and rip the fabric into narrow strips.

-- Place a piece of cardboard or cardstock the larger than your heart in between the pillow cover fabric.
+- Place a piece of cardboard or cardstock larger than your heart in between the pillow cover fabric.

 - Trace your heart onto the fabric at the desired location using your template.